fenago/nlp-pytorch/lab_guides/Lab_4.md

 ![](./images/53.PNG)

-Figure 4.16 -- Output of the finalized lemmatization function

 Here, we can see that, in general, lemmas generally provide a better representation of a word\'s true root compared to stems, with some